Regression analysis is a powerful statistical method that allows you to examine the relationship between two or more variables of interest.

 While there are many types of regression analysis, at their core they all examine the influence of one or more independent variables on a dependent variable.

-Regression analysis provides detailed insights that can be applied to improve products and services.
+Regression analysis provides detailed insight that can be applied to further improve products and services.

 Here at SurveyGizmo, we offer hands-on application training events during which customers learn how to become super users of our software.